Street drugs imply illegal drugs that can only be found on the

 Pusher Man" as made famous by the rock group Steppenwolf.

-Street drugs, over the years, have been numerous names as slang
+Drugs sold on the street, over the years, have been numerous

-particular to a certain neighborhood.
-Sometimes those street names
+names as slang particular to a certain neighborhood.
+Sometimes

-caught on and became nationalized instead of localized.
-Right
+those street names caught on and became nationalized instead of

-We encourage parents to know the names of the street drugs in
+We encourage parents to know the names of the these drugs in

 their particular locations so that they may use the proper lingo